broadinstitute/wfl/docs/md/dev-process.md

 # Development Process

-This is a development process we are tying to standardize within the team, and encourage ourselves to follow in most cases.
+This is a development process
+we are tying to standardize
+within the team,
+and encourage ourselves
+to follow in most cases.

 ## Summary

 We always make feature branches from `master`, make pull requests, ask for reviews and merge back to `master` on Github.

-Currently we always deploy the latest master to the development environment after merge, but in the future, we might need to cut off releases on master and deployed the released versions to the server only.
+Currently we always deploy the latest master to the development environment after merge, but in the future we might need to cut off releases on master and deploy the released versions to the server only.
 It's not decided yet.

 ## Steps